Cunego, Domenico (1727-1803; Italian), & others, after Raphael (1483-1520; Italian)

 [reproduction: The Last Supper (H2015.13/52)]

-This intact album, previously in the main SLV collection, and transferred to the library’s Pictures Collection in 2015, is clearly an early purchase (indicated by an early version of the MPL stamp on the front cover, and superseded catalogue numbers), although the exact date it was acquired seems to be unclear.
+This intact album, previously in the main SLV collection, and transferred to the library’s Pictures Collection in 2015, was an early purchase (indicated by an early version of the MPL stamp on the front cover, and superseded catalogue numbers).

 There is a meticulous hand-written table of contents at the beginning.
 Each engraving has been trimmed to the margins and simply pasted into the album, with the relevant inscription pasted separately below.